adaptdk/Adapt-Academy-Frontend/final/README.md

 └── serviceWorker.js
 ```

-### Task (Crypto currency application)
+### Task

-You will need to create an application that will contain main page with four widgets:
+You will need create an application that will contain main page with four widgets:

 ![Main page with widgets](https://raw.githubusercontent.com/adaptdk/Adapt-Academy-Frontend/master/images/main-4-widgets.png)